Every day we’re staging a non-stop, action-packed programme for the whole family to enjoy.

 Expert beekeepers will be on hand to talk to anyone interested in this fascinating craft.

-Visitors will be able to taste the different honey available and learn about why there is such a wide variety of colours and flavours.
+Visitors will be able to taste a selection of different honeys and learn about why there is such a wide variety of colours and flavours.
 There will be a good selection of jarred honey and honeycombs.
 Visitors will also be able to see the entries to the Honey Show competitions.

 Children and adults will be able to make their own beeswax candles using pre-made beeswax sheets and a primed wick (there is a small charge to cover materials).